-Some books are not written by a single author or authors.
-Rather, an editor may compile a collection of essays around a common theme.
+Some books are not written by a single author or group of authors.
+Rather, an editor (or multiple editors) may compile a collection of essays around a common theme.

-Author, “Title of Chapter” in Author of Book, Title of the Book, edition (place of publication: publisher, year of publication) first page of essay and pinpoint reference if applicable.
+Author, “Title of Chapter” in Editor of Book, Title of the Book, edition (place of publication: publisher, year of publication) first page of essay and pinpoint reference if applicable.

 Author, “Title of Article” (year) volume:issue | Abbreviation of Journal | first page of the article | pinpoint if applicable.